shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 >> 12/05/20: Add app [Checklist](https://docs.shopware.com/en/plugin-standard-for-community-store#checklist-for-plugin-testing) for your Quality assurance.
 >> 22/04/20: SW6: [Menu entries in the main menu of the administration are not allowed anymore](https://docs.shopware.com/en/account-en/manufacturer-area/quality-guidelines-for-extensions-in-the-community-store#menu-entries-in-the-main-menu-not-allowed) because of the look and feel.

-## Checklist for app-testing
+## Checklist for app testing

 Be sure to use the most recent testing checklist from Shopware and not from any other provider.
 Please pay attention to every single point in this guide, as this will be reviewed by us in order to release your app.

-### The way we test apps based on the app system
+### The way we test apps based on the plugin system

 It is always a good idea to review the process of how we conduct tests prior to submitting your app for review.
 This ensures the quickest way for your app to be published.

 We perform the *first test*, and if successful, we do the *follow-up test* again with the most current Shopware version.

 The Shopware installation is located in a subfolder.
 It has a language sub-shop/sales channel with a virtual URL as well as an independent sub-shop/sales channel with its own URL, also located in a subfolder.
-E.g. myshop.com/subfolder/backend or myshop.com/pulic/admin.
-The app must not produce any error messages either in the backend or in the frontend.
+E.g. `myshop.com/subfolder/backend` or `myshop.com/public/admin`.
+The app must neither produce any error messages in the backend nor in the frontend.

 The app is tested with the latest official Shopware 6 CE Version.
-Our testing environment is built with the following components: Nginx Webserver, PHP 7.4 as FPM, MariaDB latest, Shopware installed in subfolder /shop/public, default Shopware language Netherland.
+Our testing environment is built with the following components: Nginx Webserver, PHP 7.4 as FPM, MariaDB latest, Shopware installed in subfolder `/shop/public`, default Shopware language Netherland.
 The environment is built using Docker and is published on Docker Hub.
 You can use the following command to run it on your system:

 ```markdown